NMSCD/LangFileGenerator/README.md

 Resulting files can be seen in the [language archive](https://github.com/NMSCD/de-en-lang-archive).

 ## How to use
-1. Put your EXML files into the "EXML" folder (create it if it doesn't exist yet)
+1. Put your MXML files into the "MXML" folder (create it if it doesn't exist yet)
 2. Double click the exe file

 ### Command Line Arguments

 You can optionally run it from the command line and specify additional arguments:

-`--input-path`: Specifies the path to the folder with the EXML files.
-Default: "./EXML/"
+`--input-path`: Specifies the path to the folder with the MXML files.
+Default: "./MXML/"

 `--output-path`: Specifies the path to the folder with the resulting combined file.
 Default: "./output/"